validatedpatterns/docs/devsecops/devel-cluster.md

 ### Completing the Quay Bridge with a bearer token

-Currently there is a manual step to completing the
+Currently there is a manual step to completing the Quay Bridge setup.

 1. Log in to Red Hat Quay through the web UI.